nitish20899/An-End-to-End-project-for-predicting-the-MegaUnits-used-by-different-states-and-union-territories/README.md

 ## Dataset

-After scrapping, properly arranging and cleaning the data, the dataframe has 37 columns adn 2593 rows.
+After scrap ing, properly arranging and cleaning the data, the dataframe has 37 columns adn 2593 rows.

 All the column values are float except date column.
 Columns represent 29 states and 7 union teritories of india.